dylanR96/Gruppuppgift_node_basgrupp1/README.md

 http://localhost:8000/api/order/createOrder
 Method: POST

-Add query params Key: userID and the Value: {userId} when creating the order as a registered user.
+Add query params Key: userId and the Value: {userId} when creating the order as a registered user.

 Go to the "Body" tab (in Postman or Insomnia).
 Select "JSON" as the format.